 The Family Estate Planning Law Group has dedicated their practice to helping greater Boston residents care for their families.
 We have been helping those in need of estate planning as well as with elder law issues since 1990.
 Our mission is simple—to take care of families when it really matters.
-An epic number of estate planning falls miserably short of its goal.
-This is because these estate plans, wills, and trusts are woefully out of date, therefore they fail to take care of families when it really matters.
+An epic number of estate plans fall miserably short of their goal.
+This is because these estate plans, wills, and trusts are woefully out of date and fail to take care of families when it really matters.
 In fact, these documents may do little, other than providing a false sense of peace of mind.
 It is important to remember that documents, on their own, will not take care of your family.
-Your life, like that of most people, will change.
-Marriages happen, divorces occur, families blend, children are born, grandchildren are born, jobs change.
-All of these life happenings can affect your estate plan.
+Your life will change.
+Marriages and divorces happen, families blend, children and grandchildren are born, jobs change.
+If your plan does not change with your life, it won’t work.

-At FEPLG, our approach focuses on you, your family, and the changes your family may be going through.
-Perhaps your primary goal is to protect your home in the event you or your spouse are forced to go into a nursing home.
-Your biggest goal could be to create a will or trust to ensure your loved ones are properly taken care of after your death.
-You may be most interested in a power of attorney which will give a trusted friend or loved one the power to continue your regular financial affairs should you become incapacitated.
-Your biggest goal could be to create an estate plan that avoids probate or saves on taxes. we want to help you tailor a plan to your specific needs.
+At FEPLG, our client-centered approach focuses on you and your family and is tailored to your unique situation.
+Whether your primary goal is to protect your home in the event you or your spouse are forced to go into a nursing home; to create a will or trust to ensure your loved ones are properly taken care of after your death; to create a power of attorney which will give a trusted friend or loved one the power to continue your regular financial affairs should you become incapacitated; or to create an estate plan that avoids probate or saves on taxes. we want to help you tailor a plan to your specific needs.
 Whether you are starting from scratch, updating your current plan, or helping your parents with their own estate plan, our dedicated team of professionals can help.

 It’s never too early—and never too late—to create a comprehensive estate plan.
 Not only will we assist you in creating and designing the best estate plan for you, we also maintain a relationship with you and assist you in updating your estate plan, once it is in place.
-Our highly knowledgeable estate planning attorneys work on a flat price basis, never on an hourly basis.
-The client care program used by Family Estate Planning Law Group is the model used by numerous firms throughout the country, helping thousands of families to ensure their loved ones are properly taken care of—when it really matters, by maintaining an ongoing relationship with our families and tracking changes in their family situation, their assets and the law.
+Our highly knowledgeable estate planning attorneys work on a flat price basis, never with hourly billing.
+Our client care program, which we have taught to numerous firms throughout the country, helps families to ensure their loved ones are properly taken care of when it really matters, by maintaining an ongoing relationship with our families and tracking changes in their family situation, their assets and the law.

 At FEPLG, we invite you to learn more about us, our mission, our services, and our ongoing Client Care Program by exploring our website.
 Together, we can take care of your family.
 Together, we plan for life.®